ljdursi/columnar_genotype_stores/tables/README.md

 Generating duckdb databases from pandas tables via `to_sql` is quite slow, so a bash script [`duckdb_from_parquet.sh`](duckdb_from_parquet.sh) allows generating the db from the parquet tables.

+TODOs:

+* dbs: Parquet to sqlite via pandas
+* dbs: Timing script - duckdb, duckdb/parquet, sqlite
+* genotypes as number instead of string: see how it affects file size, times
+* how easy is it to add columns in parquet or duckdb?
+Maybe column families help?
+Try w/o a separate annotations table